Guan-Erjia/slate-vue3/README.md

 Of coures yes, but we do not recommend it unless you have already configured jsx in the project, as a branch, using the h function directly is already simple enough

-### 3. Why do rendering functions not use Vue components ?
+### 3. Why do rendering functions not use vue components ?

 Vue uses lazy updates, rendering with components generates additional state, which can cause unexpected results during updates, it would be better to use functions as branches directly